The Gaseous State: Ideal & Real Gases & pV = nRT (Cambridge (CIE) A Level Chemistry): Exam Questions

 Carbon dioxide can be used to inflate life jackets.

-Explain the effect of decreasing the temperature of carbon dioxide on the pressure inside a life jacket.
+State and explain the effect of decreasing the temperature of the carbon dioxide on the pressure inside a life jacket.
+Assume the volume remains constant.

 The kinetic theory of gases is used to explain the large scale (macroscopic) properties of gases by considering how individual molecules behave.